getpawprint/slate/source/includes/_insurance.md

 }
 ```

-Creates a claim, which uses the information to create a skeleton row in the database and reserves an ID.
+Creates a claim, which uses the information to create a row in the database and reserves an ID.

 ### HTTP Request
 `POST /user/claim`